 Any ten (10) Democratic voters of a county or city who feel that the Democratic committee for that county or city has been elected in a manner inconsistent with the Party Plan may, within fifteen (15) days after such election, appeal in writing to the chair of the congressional district committee for the district in which the county or city is situated.
 If the county or city is divided into two or more congressional districts, the chairs of these district committees shall meet and establish a procedure for considering such appeal.
-The district committees may jointly hear the appeal, establish a subcommittee composed of equal members from each committee to conduct a hearing and make recommendations to the full committees, or designate one district committee to hear the appeal.
+The district committees may jointly hear the appeal, establish a subcommittees, or designate one district committee to hear the appeal.
 The district committee(s) may sustain the election of the county or city committee, or order a new election in which case said election shall be held under the direction of the district committees.
 The decision of the district committee(s) may be appealed to the Steering Committee.